Country fact file

 Country Profile

 The tiny nation of Brunei Darussalam is the only sovereign state located entirely on the island of Borneo in Southeast Asia.
 Sitting 277 miles north of the equator, Brunei is bordered by the Malaysian state of Sarawak, which splits the country into two parts.
-It also has 100 miles of coastline with the South China sea to the north west.
-Around 95% of the population live in the urbanised western part of the country, with smaller communities inhabiting the towns and villages surrounding Brunei’s pristine rainforest and mountainous areas.
+It also has 100 miles of coastline with the South China Sea to the northwest.

 Brunei has one of the highest standards of living in the world, thanks to its rich oil and gas reserves.
 The inhabitants of this tiny state pay no income tax and healthcare and education are free to citizens.
 Brunei is an absolute monarchy, currently ruled by Sultan Hassanal Bolkiah (crowned in 1968), the world’s second richest royal (after the King of Thailand).
-A British Protectorate until 1984, Brunei has since been transformed into an industrialised and developed nation.
-Two thirds of Brunei’s people are Muslim and adhere to strict Islamic traditions and culture, indeed Brunei was the first country in South East Asia to introduce Sharia law into its penal code.

 The Sultan rules from the opulent golden-domed Istana Nurul Iman palace, located in Brunei’s capital Bandar Seri Begawan, which is thought to be the world’s largest residential palace.